savokiss/vue-videojs-demo/README.md

 - Player support auto switch streams
 - Auto detect stream & tech

-**IN RTMP you'll see a Cartoon && in HLS you'll see a dummy video**
+**In RTMP you'll see a Cartoon && in HLS you'll see a dummy video**

 **Just disable your flash plugin and refresh to see the differences**